rpm-software-management/dnf/doc/api_queries.rst

     For example, the following creates a query that matches all packages containing the string "club" in its name::

       q = base.sack.query().filter(name__substr="club")

+    Note that using packages or queries for dependency filtering performs a more advanced resolution than using a string or a reldep.
+When a package list or a query is used, rich dependencies are resolved in a more precise way than what is possible when a string or a reldep is used.

   .. method:: filterm(\*\*kwargs)